Abjiri/uminho-miei/2/Operating Systems/README.md

 This project is an inventory and sales management system, which aims to implement synchronized concurrent threads in **C** through pipes.
 The system consists of a server with the ability to handle multiple simultaneous requests from clients.

-It was developed in **Operating Systems**, in the second semester of the 2nd year of the Bachelor's degree.
+It was developed in **Operating Systems**, in the second semester of the 2nd year of the Bachelor's degree (2018/19).

 ### Content